-Albourne CE Primary School promotes and upholds the British Values of Democracy, the rule of law, individual liberty, mutual respect and tolerance alongside other Christian Values.
-An understanding of democracy is developed through our School Council.
-Elections are held at the start of the year when pupils share their manifesto.
-Following a vote, each class elects class representatives to the School Council.
-The council meets regularly to bring to the group any issues or ideas from their classes.
+Albourne CE Primary School promotes and upholds the British Values of Democracy, the rule of law, individual liberty, mutual respect and tolerance alongside our Christian Values.
+An understanding of democracy is developed through our Pupil Parliament.
+Elections are held at the start of the year.
+Following a vote, each class elects class representatives to the Parliament.
+They meet regularly to bring to the group any issues or ideas from their classes.
 In addition, they are consulted about their ideas for school improvement and in policy making.

-An understanding of the rule of law is developed through discussion of the rights and responsibilities of the pupils, as stated in the United Nation Convention on the Rights of the Child (UNCRC).
+An understanding of the rule of law is developed through discussion of the rights and responsibilities of the pupils as linked to our values.
 This informs individual class charters, and impacts on relationships and behaviour in school.
 Children are helped to learn to manage their behaviour through making the right choices, and to understand the consequences of their actions.
-We all use the language of rights and responsbilities when discussing situations with children.

-.
 An understanding of civil liberty (freedom of speech, freedom of movement, freedom of assembly, freedom of association and freedom of religious worship) is developed through pupil voice, pupil choice and pupil influence in the curriculum, and in all other aspects of school life.
-An understanding of respect and tolerance is developed through our school ethos and our rights and responsibilities.
+An understanding of respect and tolerance is developed through our school values.
 Respect is one of our core values and has been discussed in depth through collective worship and through the curriculum for Religious Education.
-Other values are developed through Collective Worship, House assemblies, which our run by our House Captains, and our class assembly sessions, which often involve circle time to give everyone the chance to share their opinion and feelings.
+Other values are developed through Collective Worship, House assemblies, which are run by our House Captains, and our class assembly sessions, which often involve circle time to give everyone the chance to share their opinion and feelings.